 - Other harm reduction and safer-sex supplies and information

 When visiting one of our sites, you'll briefly check in with one of our staff members.
 Then, you'll dispose of your needles in one of our sharps containers and get your clean supplies.
 We exchange on a one-for-one plus 20 basis, meaning that we'll give you as many syringes as you dispose of, plus 20.
+We cap the total number of syringes that any single person can receive at 200.

 We are open every Saturday in Santa Ana from 1 PM - 3 PM.
 Please stop by and we'll be happy to help you!